most famous diamonds

 15 Most famous diamonds of all time.

 The most famous diamonds in the world are unique and extra rare.
-Less than 1% of the total diamonds ever found are rated as the largest, with a vivid color rating, and sold for millions of dollars.
+Less than 1% of the diamonds ever found are rated as the largest, with a vivid color rating, and sold for millions of dollars.

 The article was last updated on 11/05/2023.
-The average reading time is 9 minutes
+The average reading time is 9 minutes.

 Napoleon Diamond Necklace

-In June 1811 Napoleon, I of France celebrated the birth of his son with his second wife Marie Louise.
-He authorized the Napoleon Diamond Necklace from a Parisian jewelry firm, as a gift to his wife.
+In June 1811, Napoleon I of France celebrated the birth of his son with his second wife, Marie Louise.
+He authorized the Napoleon Diamond Necklace from a Parisian jewelry firm as a gift to his wife.

 napoleon diamond necklace